federicomariamassari/udacity-rsend/projects/p2/p2-go-chase-it.md

 ## Project Structure

-The directory structure tree [1] for the project appears below [Figure 2]. `catkin_ws` is the Catkin workspace, the top-level directory where packages are managed; it includes two packages:
+The directory structure tree [1] for the project appears in Figure 2. `catkin_ws` is the Catkin workspace, the top-level directory where packages are managed; it includes two packages:

 * `ball_chaser`, which contains the ball-chasing logic (white pixel detection and robot motion);
 * `my_robot`, which holds the robot design (URDF: Unified Robot Description Format), the Gazebo world, and the launch and configuration files.